muhammetkocak0/AMD-CPU-Boost-Controller-Ubuntu/README.md

-# AMD Turbo Boost Indicator
+# AMD Turbo Boost Controller
 ![Screencast-from-2024-06-23-21-04-15](https://github.com/muhammetkocak0/AMD-CPU-Boost-Controller-Ubuntu/assets/76121221/9c4c5631-a182-479c-99fc-e0d822244200)
 ## Introduction
-The AMD Turbo Boost Indicator is a system tray application designed specifically for Ubuntu systems.
+AMD Turbo Boost Controller is a system tray application designed specifically for Ubuntu systems.
 It allows users to monitor and control the AMD CPU turbo boost feature directly from the system tray.

-## Features
-- **Status Monitoring**: View the current status of AMD Turbo Boost directly in the system tray.
-- **Toggle Control**: Enable or disable the Turbo Boost feature via a simple menu option.

 ## Prerequisites
 - Ubuntu Linux with GTK+ 3.0 and AppIndicator3 support.